Astros vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In 10 games as the favorite over the last 10 matchups, the Astros have a record of 4-6.
+- The Astros have played as the favorite in 10 of their past 10 games and have gone 4-6 in those contests.

-- In their last 10 games with a total, the Astros and their opponents have combined to hit the over eight times.
+- In their last 10 games with a total, the Astros and their opponents are 8-2-0 when it comes to hitting the over.

 Explore More About This Game